stackitcloud/stackit-cli/docs/stackit_observability_grafana_describe.md

 ```
   Get details of the Grafana configuration of an Observability instance with ID "xxx"
   $ stackit observability grafana describe xxx

-  Get details of the Grafana configuration of an Observability instance with ID "xxx" and show the initial admin password
-  $ stackit observability grafana describe xxx --show-password

   Get details of the Grafana configuration of an Observability instance with ID "xxx" in JSON format
   $ stackit observability grafana describe xxx --output-format json